 If your company does require user information, you should absolutely take advantage of an SSL certificate.
 Companies in healthcare, e-commerce, insurance, etc. must take action sooner rather than later.
 Forget the SEO value, it is critical to protect your user’s data.
 As we saw with Carefirst Blue Cross Blue Shield, data breaches can damage trust with customers and can reshape public opinion of your company.

-“In regard to how an SSL certificate can impact SEO, we have a theory,” said Wesley Farnham, Chief Digital Strategist for The Idea People.
+“In regard to how an SSL certificate can impact SEO, we have a theory,” said Jay Joyce with The Idea People.
 “For sites that don’t collect user information, Google doesn’t put too much weight in their algorithm, but sites that do are more heavily impacted.”